CCurl/c5/README.md

 clang -m64 -O3 -o c5 *.c
 ```

-For Windows, there is a `c5.sln` file for Visual Studio.

 ## CELLs in c5
 A `CELL` is either 32-bits or 64-bits, depending on the target system.